NARA Asuka Explore the origins of ancient Japan

 Collections of art and artifacts

-The Asuka Exhibition Hall of the Nara National Cultural Property Research Institute (Asuka Historical Museum for short) strives to help people understand these distant times.
+The Nara National Research Institute for Cultural Properties, or Asuka Historical Museum, strives to help people understand these distant times.
 It focuses on artifacts from the Asuka period.

 The collection of the Archaeological Institute of Kashihara displays artifacts from even earlier times, ranging from prehistoric ages to the 3rd century AD.